 There must be written authorization by the child’s parent or guardian for any other adult to pick up their child.

 Smoking is not permitted in the building.
 Cleanup is everyone’s responsibility.
 Please throw all trash in receptacles provided.
-Students are required to remove any personnel property from TAU at the end of each class.
-TAU is not responsible for lost/stolen items.
-Students must respect TAU property, including art, furnishings, equipment, and supplies.
+Students are required to remove any personal property from The HUB at the end of each class.
+The HUB is not responsible for lost/stolen items.
+Students must respect The HUB property, including art, furnishings, equipment, and supplies.
 Students and visitors must walk while in the building.

 Student Behavior in the Classroom

-TAU reserves the right to ask a disruptive student to leave.
+The HUB reserves the right to ask a disruptive student to leave.
 Tuition will not be refunded for disruptive behavior.
-Only currently registered students may use the TAU studios and equipment, and only during the period (duration of class) for which the student is registered.
+Only currently registered students may use The HUB studios and equipment, and only during the period (duration of class) for which the student is registered.
 Students are not allowed in the studios between classes without permission.

 Permission to Photograph

-Photographers may take pictures during classes and special events to capture images for TAU archives and use in publicity materials.
-If you do not wish you (or your child if that is who is participating in the TAU activity) to be photographed, please indicate so in writing.
+Photographers may take pictures during classes and special events to capture images for The HUB archives and use in publicity materials.
+If you do not wish you (or your child if that is who is participating in The HUB activity) to be photographed, please indicate so in writing.

 Heather’s professional background includes extensive experience as a teacher, artist and small business entrepreneur.
 She holds BA’s in both psychology and elementary education, as well as a minor in philosophy.
 Heather established two successful boutiques prior to moving to Colorado with her husband and two daughters.
-She has worked in daycare, has been a kindergarten teacher, a teen mentor and tutor for at risk teens and has taught art to children ages 18 months to 16 years, as well as adults, for the past 6 years.
+She has worked in daycare, has been a kindergarten teacher, a teen mentor, and tutor for at-risk teens and has taught art to children ages 18 months to 16 years, as well as adults, for the past 6 years.
 Heather has her certifications in early childhood, reading recovery and second step conflict mediation.
-Heather has been working with TAU since 2013 teaching art classes and camps to children and instructing adult paint nights.
+Heather has been working with The HUB since 2013 teaching art classes and camps to children and instructing adult paint nights.